-Tamarind chutney or imli chutney is a popular Indian condiment used to make chaats and is also served with snacks like samosas.
+Tamarind Chutney also known as Imli Chutney, is a popular Indian condiment used in the preparation of chaat foods and also often served with snacks like Samosa, Kachori, golgappa, pani puri and Pakoras.
 This sweet & tangy tamarind chutney is extremely flavorful and tastes delicious.
-A well prepared tamarind chutney elevates the taste & flavor of the chaats.
+A well prepared Tamarind Chutney elevates the taste & flavor of the chaats & snacks.

 I make Tamarind chutney in 2 ways.
 The first one is by pressure cooking and the second one is cooking it in a pot.
 I love the first way of making as it needs no baby sitting and turns out damn good with little effort.